Mathematics is the language in which God has written the universe, Galileo Galilei

 $\begin{cases} c_1x_0 + c_2x_0ln(x_0) = a \\ c_1 + c_2(ln(x_0)+1) = b \end{cases}$

-This system can be solved for c1 and c2 provided that the Wronskian(y1, y2)(x0) = x0 ≠ 0, ensuring a unique solution exists.
+This system can be solved for c1 and c2 provided that the Wronskian(y1, y2)(x0) = x0 ≠ 0, hence the Wronskian ensures a unique solution exists for the initial value problem.

 Proposition.
 The family of solutions {c1y1 + c2y2} is sufficient to satisfy any initial conditions for the second-order linear homogeneous differential equation y′′ +p(x)y′ +q(x)y = 0.